solvidini/ann-symbol-recognition/README.md

 # ANN Symbol Recognition

-Artificial neural network algorithm to teach and recognize any symbol.
+Artificial neural network to teach and recognize any symbol using back propagation algorithm.

 ## Technologies